-Figure 7: 1-Year Ago Mobility Status, North Shore Communities and Metro Vancouver, 2015-2016
+FIGURE 7: 1-Year Ago Mobility Status, North Shore Communities and Metro Vancouver, 2015-2016

 The District remains an attractive place for people to move to from other parts of BC, Canada, and abroad.
-This has implications on housing demands in the region as represented by mobility to the District.
+Between 2015 and 2016, approximately 4,200 people moved to the District, which puts further pressure on the availability of housing.

-2.1.4 Households
+Households 2.1.4